The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Portable radios are permitted in Great American Ball Park provided their dimensions do not exceed the 16" x 16" x 8" Major League Baseball size requirement and are operable.
 If a radio is tested and does not work, then it cannot be brought into the ballpark.
 Guests with radios are permitted to listen to the radio provided the volume does not disturb Guests in the immediate area.
 Headphones are encouraged for portable radio usage inside Great American Ball Park.
 HAM, CB and Two Way Radios are not permitted to be brought into Great American Ball Park.

-An open-air patio party area, Redlegs Landing is ideal for mingling before and during the game.
-Guests can take in the spectacular sightlines of the field, the out-of-town scores, and the state-of-the-art digital video scoreboard from this section of private ballpark seating.
-Redlegs Landing accommodates 60-120 people and includes a game ticket, catered buffet and two beers per person.
+An open-air party area, Redlegs Landing is ideal for mingling before and during the game.
+Guests can take in the spectacular sight lines of the field and the state-of-the-art digital video scoreboard from this section of private ballpark seating.
+Redlegs Landing is a private party area that accommodates 60-120 people and includes a game ticket in Sections 436-437, catered buffet and two beers per person.

 Reds Authentics is the premier outlet for all MLB authenticated, game-used and autographed memorabilia from current Reds players.
 On game days, stop by the Reds Game-Used Authentics Store at Retail Row inside the main gates for deals on a variety of unique items, including game-used jerseys, baseballs, bats, bases and more.
 Follow us on Twitter @RedsAuthentics for inventory updates and stay up-to-date on Reds auctions at reds.com/auctions.
 All proceeds through Reds Authentics benefit the Reds Community Fund.
 For More Info »rmation regarding Reds Authentics, visit reds.com/authentics or contact us at email@example.com.